alexortizrosado/pyBreezeChMS/README.md

 The parameters and returns of all of the above are described in the [Breeze API Reference Guide](https://app.breezechms.com/api).
 Look there, or the source of this package as necessary.

+For deails of this Python implementation see [this documentation](./DOCUMENTATION.md).

 ## Test
     pip install python-coveralls